What Grantees Want: Publicizing Your Partners and Their Work - Exponent Philanthropy

 “Stories of impact from grantees and partners would be a great way to increase credibility and make efforts more visible.”

-The Benefits of Publicizing Grantees
+The Benefits of Championing Grantees

 Developing Additional Funding Streams

 Foundations pay attention to what their peers support.
-And small foundations are known for making bets on new and creative ideas – to be first-in.
+And lean foundations are known for making bets on new and creative ideas – to be first-in.
 The new projects, pilot initiatives, and emerging fields that lean funders support can catch the attention of larger foundations.

 Raising Grantee Profiles